tpsnugget/checkers/README.md

 - Currently the pieces are letters and not pictures
 - Done

+# Version 8
+- Pieces move and colors remain the same after a move

 # Version x
 - Bottom-left square is dark with each row alternatiing patterns
 - Give color picker so user can choose dark and light square coloring